-- Taking a thorough patient history and physical examination is critical in patients with rheumatoid arthritis.
+- Taking a thorough patient history and physical examination is critical in patients with RA.

 - Cardiac, neurological and pulmonary manifestations have the potential to cause considerable disability for patients and influence on physiotherapy management.
 For example, reduced cardiac, pulmonary and neuromuscular performance may lead to fatigue, dyspnoea and reduced capacity to engage in aerobic and strengthening exercise and perform functional tasks.

 - Physiotherapists should work with their patients to address modifiable risk factors for morbidity and mortality associated with cardiovascular disease, such as managing obesity and optimising nutrition, physical activity and lifestyle choices such as smoking and alcohol consumption.

 - Cervical spine involvement in RA can take many forms.
 Reported findings include vertebral endplate erosions, spinous process erosions, and apophyseal joint changes, such as osteoporosis, blurring, and fusion.
 The most characteristic lesions are subluxations of the atlantoaxial complex (AAS), most commonly in the anterior direction (Zhang and Pope 2015).
 In a recent systematic review and meta-analysis of studies published between 1960-2014, Zhang and Pope reported a decrease in the prevalence of AAS over the last 50 years, most likely related to the introduction of DMARDs.
 However, anterior AAS was still reported with a prevalence of 27% and cervical myelopathy 5% in people with RA.
 The rate of new or progressive cervical myelopathies was calculated at rate of 1.5 per 100 patients with known cervical subluxations per year.

 If I identify extra-articular features in practice, what should I do?